pypy/pypy/pypy/doc/windows.rst

 The following text gives some hints about how to translate the PyPy interpreter.

+PyPy supports only being translated as a 32bit program, even on 64bit Windows.
+See at the end of this page for what is missing for a full 64bit translation.

 To build pypy-c you need a C compiler.
 Microsoft Visual Studio is preferred, but can also use the mingw32 port of gcc.